 Words matter.
 The words and structure of your law can make or break your chances of its passage and enforcement.
-The 14th Amendment is an excellent example of a seemingly straightforward Amendment thats words and meanings have been twisted to create civil rights for corporations by the courts including them in the meaning of "persons" in the Amendment.
+The 14th Amendment is an excellent example of a seemingly straightforward Amendment, the words and meaning of which have been twisted by the courts to create civil rights for corporations by including them in the definition of the word "persons."
 Because Community Rights laws are challenging the legitimacy of legal doctrines that have been slowly developed over a hundred years, they will be criticized by opponents.
 When the opponents say "Don't pass it, it's unconstitutional," make them say why.
 What they really mean is "I think it is unconstitutional because it challenges well-settled law that corporations have constitutional rights and local governments are subject to any form of state interference."
 That exposes the system.
 Politicians, even local ones, who seem to be in favor of passing Community Rights laws, will drop their support and hide behind the excuses of their legal counsels when they have the opportunity.
 This section is designed to help limit the manipulation of your draft law's meaning and limiting the excuses politicians and their legal counsel have to not pass your law.